 By freeing themselves of the requirements of traditional schooling, Abrome Learners have much more time to engage in activities that allow them to do remarkable work in areas they care about, such as creating beautiful works of art, conducting world-class research, or starting businesses or social movements.
 In the eyes of the college admissions committees, because Abrome Learners have full agency over their education and everything is of their own volition, Learners are able to clearly demonstrate heightened levels of intellectual vitality.
 The opportunity is one that escapes virtually all traditional schooled students.

 At Abrome, we have no desire to push kids onto a college pathway.
 However, for those who choose to make college a part of their learning pathways, there is no better place to position oneself for admission into the most selective colleges and universities than the Abrome learning community; even for those who would otherwise attend the top prep schools in the country.
 Additionally, Abrome has a deep competency in college and graduate school admissions.
-Having volunteered for West Point and Stanford admissions, and with over 13 years of college and graduate admissions experience, with outcomes that are unmatched by any schools in Central Texas.
+Having volunteered for West Point and Stanford admissions, and with over 13 years of college and graduate admissions experience, with outcomes that are unmatched by any school in Central Texas.

 To save space, we did not list 15 other colleges that one of our candidates gained admission to.
 The schools not listed on this graphic are Pepperdine University, University of Minnesota, Clark University, Indiana University, University of Nebraska, University of San Francisco, Arizona State University, Bentley College, Emmanuel College, Lesley University, Menlo College, Pace University, Simmons College, Southwestern University, and Texas State University.